-Covid-19 patients at this hospital are dying 'at a rate we've never seen die before' - and it's taking a toll on health care workers - Local News 8
+COVID-19 patients at this hospital are dying 'at a rate we've never seen die before' - and it's taking a toll on health care workers - Local News 8

 “The next few weeks look hard.
 We’re over 100% capacity right now,” Dover said.

-And that would mean “absolutely stretching us to the breaking point,” Dover added.
+And that would mean “absolutely stretching us to the breaking point,” Dover said.

 “We’ve already discontinued in-patient elective surgeries,” he said.
 “In order to create capacity, we took our post-anesthesia recovery care unit and converted it into another critical care unit.”